neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 ### The way you present an argument is just as important as the argument itself.
 As they say, a spoonful of honey catches more flies than a gallon of vinegar.
 This reminds me to forgo the temptation of winning a debate or becoming argumentative in favor of a more effective method of convincing someone.

+### People are not immutably bad.

+We all have that one friend who we didn't quite like at first, but over time, got to know better, which then allowed for a deeper friendship to grow.

-### People are not immutably 'mean' or 'kind'; over time, you can change the way people act towards you by changing how you act towards them.
+__Over time, you can change the way people act towards you by changing how you act towards them.__

+I think, even with the seemingly 'meanest' person, if one has the patience to continuously show them a softer side, that person will slowly soften as well, mirroring how you treat them.
+Sure it may take time, and most of us don't have this kind of patience, but I think for the majority of people, this is most definitely the case.

-Or as Gretchen Rubin puts it, I can’t make [someone else] change, but when I change, a relationship changes.
+As Gretchen Rubin puts it, _"I can’t make [someone else] change, but when I change, a relationship changes."_

 ### As a leader, everything is your fault.
 For me, being a leader comes down to 100% ownership.